seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part26-Finale-Systems-Thinking.md

          Abstraction
 ```

----
+Data structures, algorithms, and languages exist to **control** complexity, not to impress interviewers.

+***

-# The Deep Secret Of Software Engineering
+# The Deep Secret of Software Engineering

 Most beginners think: